evilseanbot/pizza_button/readme.md

 12. Have the site check whether any nearby pizza places are still open according to posted schedule / holiday calendar, and if not, inform the user that they can't order a pizza.

 13. Allow users to actually pick pizzas to order optionally.
 I wouldn't pick a big focus on that, as it could be thereotically difficult to include all ordering options include a national range of pizza stores, but I would probably add non-half-vegan options, at the least.
+A simple "next place" option on the pizza button would be good if a user knows that they don't like a provided pizza place.